mnrojas2/DiaBloS/docs/source/examples.rst

     Graph 1:
         #) A Step up block with amplitude :math:`1` and no delay.
-        #) An External block linked to the external usermodel function 'axbu.py'.
+        #) An External block linked to the external user model function 'axbu.py'.
         #) An Integrator block using the RK45 method to obtain the integration of the previous operation's result.
         #) A Scope block to observe the output of the Integrator block.
         #) An Export block to save the data from the Integrator block and then export it as a file in .npz format.